karvovil/HelBike/README.md

 [Tuntikirjanpito](tunnit.md)

+Needs Node and sqlite3 to run.
+Tested with Node 18

-If you want to run this locally you need to download these csv files to /server/files
+If you want to run backend with the full data you need to download following csv files to /files folder:
 * <https://dev.hsl.fi/citybikes/od-trips-2021/2021-05.csv>
 * <https://dev.hsl.fi/citybikes/od-trips-2021/2021-06.csv>
 * <https://dev.hsl.fi/citybikes/od-trips-2021/2021-07.csv>

+To launch backend run `npm i` and then `npm run dev`.
+To launch client run `npm i` and `npm start` in /client directory.

-When you launch the backend first time (`npm run dev`) data is parsed to a local sqlite database.
+When backend is launched and database is not found, data is parsed to a sqlite database in /db/database.sqlite from the csv files.
+If the three csv files are not present, test data is used instead for populating database.
+To start the parsing process again, remove database from /db folder and launch backend again.

-REACT_APP_MAPS_API_KEY environment variable needs to be provided with google maps api key with access to static maps.
+MAPS_API_KEY environment variable needs to be set with google maps api key that has access to static maps.
+App still works without it but maps are not shown.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Needs node and sqlite to run.
-What else?
 ## Available Scripts
 #### `npm run dev`
 Runs the backend in the development mode
 #### `npm run build`
 Compiles the backend for production to the build folder
-### `npm run start`
+#### `npm run start`
 Starts the compiled app from /build
 #### `npm run test`
 Runs backend tests
 #### `npm run build:ui`
-Builds the react app from /client and moves it to build folder in /server
+Builds the react app from /client and moves it to build folder in /server.
+**This is `*`nix spesific**
 #### `npm run deploy`
 Deploys the app in fly.io
 #### `npm run lint`
-Runs eslint
+Runs eslint (backend and client)

-### In the **client** directory, you can run the usual cra stuff:
+### In the **client** directory, you can run eslint and the usual cra stuff:

+#### `npm run lint`
+Runs eslint (client)
 #### `npm start`

 Runs the app in the development mode.\